ShenaeA/725-sftp/README.md

 ```

 ### APP Example
-This example continue on from the previous one (OLD), so the final txt.txt size is 50 bytes.
+This example continues on from the previous one (OLD), so the final txt.txt size is 50 bytes.
 i.e. 19 bytes overwritten by 25 butes, then appended by another 25 bytes = 50 bytes.
 ```
 > STOR APP txt.txt